UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/AndroidStudioUserInterface/AndroidStudioUserInterface.md

 ---

-## Coding the Java Activity
+## Coding the Java /Kotlin Activity

-- A **method** is a set of Java statements that can be included inside a Java class to perform specific tasks
+- A **method** is a set of Java/Kotlin statements that can be included inside a Java/Kotlin class to perform specific tasks
 - The **method body** contains a collection of statements that defines what the method does.
 - Coding an `onCreate` Method
 - Requires corresponding `setContentView` Java code to display a specific screen